khpcoding/Kubernetes-In-Action/velero-k8sbackup/Readme.md

 ```

 ### 2. Install Velero in the Kubernetes Cluster
-Create a storage bucket for backups and configure credentials for your provider.
 Here, we use MinIO for Kubernetes backup storage.
 You can easily deploy MinIO using the following manifest:

 ```sh